 RIBA East provides a network for small and emerging practices and sole practitioners

-The RIBA East New & Emerging Practice Network, affectionately known as ‘Newbies’, held its first online meeting in early July.
+The RIBA East New and Emerging Practice Network, affectionately known as "newbies," held its first online meeting in early July 2020 and has continued to gain momentum.
 The network was set up in response to requests from small or emerging practices, often sole practitioners, for a friendly and supportive forum where those with less experience and opportunities to network might meet to share thoughts and experiences.

-The group is facilitated by RIBA East and jointly chaired by Sasha Edmonds, Director of Liv Architects in Norfolk, and Luke Butcher, Director of Butcher Bayley Architects (BBA) in Cambridgeshire.
-Both are proactive, enthusiastic hosts who, as directors of emerging practices themselves, provide great ideas for presentation, knowledge-sharing and discussion.
-Sasha has also set up a Facebook group for the Newbies community where members can get in touch with each other quickly and directly.
+The group is facilitated by RIBA East and is jointly chaired by Sasha Edmonds, Director of Liv Architects in Norfolk, and Luke Butcher, Director of Butcher Bayley Architects (BBA) in Cambridgeshire.
+Both are proactive, enthusiastic hosts who, as directors of emerging practices themselves, provide great ideas for presentation, knowledge sharing and discussion.
+Sasha has also set up a Facebook group for the newbies community where members can get in touch with each other quickly and directly.

 Sasha Edmonds commented:

-- an overview on PR + Comms for the built environment – how to build your business and use the tools at your disposal
+- an overview on PR and Comms for the built environment – how to build your business and use the tools at your disposal

-- new Permitted Development rights launched early September 2020
+- Permitted Development rights launched early September 2020

-The meetings are currently delivered digitally but the group intends to arrange a face-to-face social gathering when possible.
-For now, the online meetings are there to support any practice or sole practitioner in the East region (Bedfordshire, Cambridgeshire, Hertfordshire, Essex, Norfolk and Suffolk) who wish to get involved.
-The criteria is for small, new, emerging practices – ideally with fewer than five years in practice or under five employees - but there are exceptions to this and it is recognised that even a more experienced practitioner might welcome the opportunity to network with other smaller practices in the region.
+The meetings are currently delivered digitally but the group intends to arrange face to face social gatherings when possible.
+For now, the online meetings are there to support any practice or sole practitioner in the East region (Bedfordshire, Cambridgeshire, Hertfordshire, Essex, Norfolk and Suffolk) who wishes to get involved.
+The criteria is for small, new, emerging practices – ideally with fewer than five years in practice or under five employees - but there are exceptions to this, and it is recognised that even a more experienced practitioner might welcome the opportunity to network with other smaller practices in the region.

 If you’re interested in joining the network or want to find out more, please email Juliet at firstname.lastname@example.org for details of the next event.